 Coronavirus Job Retention Scheme (CJRS)

-A job support scheme has been set up following the Chancellor's 17 March announcement.
+The original job support scheme was set up following the Chancellor's 17 March announcement.
 The CJRS is similar to schemes that have already been set up elsewhere in Europe.
-We are expecting further guidance to be issued from the Government on the contributions to be made by employers post 31st July at the end of May and will update the page with information as soon as it is available.

 Under the CJRS, “HMRC will reimburse 80% of furloughed workers wage costs, up to a cap of £2,500 per month".
 In this context ‘furloughed workers’ are non-working employees who are kept on the payroll, rather than being laid off.
 The employer has to designate these employees and submit relevant information to HMRC via a “new online portal”.
 This is to safeguard workers from being made redundant.
 The Coronavirus Job Retention Scheme will cover the cost of wages backdated to March 1st and it was initially open for 3 months.

-Rishi Sunak announced on 12th May that the Job Retention Scheme, set up to pay wages of workers on leave because of coronavirus, will be extended until the end of October.
+Rishi Sunak announced on 12th May that the Job Retention Scheme, set up to pay wages of workers on leave because of coronavirus, would be extended until the end of October.

 He noted that there will not be any changes to the level of support for those on the scheme, 80% of their monthly wages up to £2,500, but that the government will ask companies to "start sharing" the cost of the scheme from August onwards.